mwystup/Daily_Challenge_Hub/README.md

-# :boom: Daily Challenge Hub - automated tests of the web application [Playwright] :boom:
+# 🏆 Daily Challenge Hub - automated tests of the web application [Playwright]

 I created simple automated tests for the Daily Challenge Hub website using Playwright.
 I built this website specifically for these tests.